Liruthomas469/liruthomas469.github.io/about.md

 ### How

-Visit us at Moi AV, Greenspan Mall Second Floor
+Visit us at Moi Av, Greenspan Mall Second Floor